MelissaData/AddressObject-Python3/README.md

-# Melissa Data Address Object Windows Python3 Sample
+# Melissa - Address Object Windows Python3

 ## Purpose

-This is an sample of the Melissa Data Address Object using Python3
+This code showcases the Melissa Address Object using Python3.

+Please feel free to copy or embed this code to your own project.
+Happy coding!

+For the latest Melissa Address Object release notes, please visit: https://releasenotes.melissa.com/on-premise-api/address-object/

 The console will ask the user for: